 More in white paper, Catch the Innovation Wave (page 13).

-Dan Adams leads a webinar for ISBM, “Diagnosing Your B2B Growth.”
-In this webinar, Dan Adams discusses the top drivers of growth based on The AIM Institute’s research… and introduces a new (free) diagnostic service B2B companies can use to benchmark themselves against top quartile and top decile performers.
-Available now on demand About ISBM: The ...
+ISBM and Dan Adams are presenting “Diagnosing Your B2B Growth Capabilities.”
+In this session, Dan Adams discusses the top drivers of growth based on The AIM Institute’s research… and introduces a new diagnostic service B2B companies can use to benchmark themselves against top quartile and top decile performers.
+Available now on demand About ISBM: The Institute ...
 Read More

 What else is there besides hearing customers’ needs?
 Impress them so they’ll want to do business with you.
 Incorporate your insights into a value calculator to optimize pricing.
 Use their precise interview language on your website to improve SEO.
 Uncover unspoken needs in a post-interview customer tour.
 Understand their next best alternative.
 Never stop learning.

 More in article, You Already Answered 4 Questions, but… Correctly?

 When you say you want to pursue a “new market,” do you mean the market is truly embryonic?
 Or is this just a new market for you?
 If so, it’s better to call the latter an “unfamiliar market.”
 The customers were already there.
 It’s you—not the market—that’s new.
 This is just one example of supplier-centric thinking that permeates B2B innovation.
 Customer-centric thinking will take you much further.